NanoShip

 Lessons

-When a case study starts with zero notes, the priority is documentation discipline.
-Even a short set of confirmed facts—objective, constraints, deliverables, and how success was evaluated—makes a portfolio entry more trustworthy and more useful to future clients.
+When a case study starts with zero notes, credibility comes from restraint.
+A small set of confirmed facts—objective, constraints, deliverables, and how success was evaluated—does more for trust than a longer write-up filled with assumptions.

 Start your next project with our Phoenix team